Akalu/kubernetes-notebook/stateful/09-deploying-zookeeper.md

 The problem
 ============

-How to deploy a ZooKeeper ensemble using StatefulSet.
+* How to deploy a ZooKeeper ensemble using StatefulSet
-How to consistently configure the ensemble.
+* How to consistently configure the ensemble
-How to spread the deployment of ZooKeeper servers in the ensemble.
+* How to spread the deployment of ZooKeeper servers in the ensemble
-How to use PodDisruptionBudgets to ensure service availability during planned maintenance
+* How to use PodDisruptionBudgets to ensure service availability during planned maintenance

 Solution
 =========